-Brian recalls “My nickname came from Wade Dooley, (former England lock), I don’t know why he came up with it particularly – some said it was a remarkable resemblance to the horrible beasts.
+Brian recalls “My nickname came from Wade Dooley, I don’t know why he came up with it particularly – some said it was a remarkable resemblance to the horrible beasts.
 Others said it was because of an attitude of never wanting to let go of something once you’d got hold of it!”

-Since retiring, Brian Moore has been a regular media commentator and pundit on the sport, and is admired for his forthright views and style.
+Since retiring, Moore has been a regular media commentator and pundit, who is admired for his forthright views and style.